IT0003-HSC-A.01 Information Security Roles and Responsibilities

 2. Accountable for incidents, problems, and changes that impact the service or application

-3. Implement appropriate physical and technical safeguards to protect the confidentiality, integrity and availability of UTHSC Data or Information supported by the application.
+3. Implement appropriate physical and technical safeguards to protect the confidentiality, integrity, and availability of UTHSC Data or Information supported by the application.

-4. Assign and modify users to roles in the application based on need to know and least privilege.
+4. Assign and modify users to roles in the application based on need-to-know and least privilege.

 5. Users: any member of the UTHSC Community authorized to access UTHSC IT Resources.
 Specific responsibilities include: